Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Related Work

 \paragraph{Provably safe RL} Provably safe \ac{rl} approaches ensure safety during training and operations.
 There are three conceptual approaches for provably safe \ac{rl} \cite{krasowski2023provably}: action replacement, action projection, and action masking.
 In this article, we present an action masking approach, for which the agent can only choose actions that are verified as safe.
 Most research on action masking considers discrete action spaces; common applications are autonomous driving \cite{Fulton2018, Fulton2019, Mirchevska2018, krasowski2020safe, Brosowsky2021, Krasowski2022} and power systems \cite{Tabas2022}.
 Usually, the action verification is tailored to the specific application and, thus, cannot be directly transferred to other applications.

 Another way to distinguish provably safe \ac{rl} approaches is by the safety specification.
-Most approaches consider safety as staying in a safe set or avoiding collision with unsafe sets.
-A few works also regard safety specifications based on temporal logic \cite{Alshiekh2018, Konighofer2020, Li2019}.
-The studies \cite{Alshiekh2018, Konighofer2020} use model checking to determine whether a given action fulfills a safety specification given by a linear temporal logic formula.
+Most approaches consider safety specifications that can be formalized as containment in a safe set or avoiding intersection with unsafe sets.
+A few works regard safety specifications based on temporal logic \cite{Alshiekh2018, Konighofer2020, Li2019}, which can additionally model temporal dependencies in safety specifications.
+The studies \cite{Alshiekh2018, Konighofer2020} use model checking to determine whether a given action fulfills a linear temporal logic formula, which expresses the safety specification.
 Their approaches are transferable between applications but limited to discrete action and state spaces.
-In contrast, Li et al.~\cite{Li2019} leverage linear temporal logic specifications to synthesize control barrier functions which are used to project unsafe actions proposed by the agent to safe actions.
+In contrast, Li et al.~\cite{Li2019} leverage linear temporal logic specifications to synthesize control barrier functions, which are used to project unsafe actions proposed by the agent to safe actions.
 This allows them to apply their approach to continuous action and state spaces.
 However, their approach cannot deal with dynamic obstacles that are not controllable, such as other traffic participants.
 To the best of our knowledge, we are the first to formulate a provably safe \ac{rl} approach for the application of autonomous vessels and to include temporal safety specifications in the online safety verification of \ac{rl} agents while operating in a continuous state space.